alibaba-archive/debounce-stream/README.md

 # flushable
-A writable file stream repeatedly flush content to disk for high performance
+A transform stream repeatedly flush content for high performance.